• Genre: First Person, Puzzle, Thriller

-The narrative went through around seven large iterations with the sixth being the most impactful, changing the overall tonality of the narrative.
+The narrative went through around seven significant iterations, with the sixth being the most impactful, changing the overall tonality of the narrative.

-Feedback and iteration were key to making the narrative into what it became.
-I constantly talked about my changes and ideas with the team, getting as much feedback as possible to make the best decisions I could.
+Feedback and iteration were vital to making the narrative into what it became.
+I constantly talked about my changes and ideas with the team, getting as much feedback as possible to make the best decisions.

-Around the fourth iteration, a full narrative was in place, however, it fell short since it felt quite generic.
-The next step from there was to go through the narrative, iterate, and get rid of common tropes.
+Around the fourth iteration, a complete narrative was in place.
+However, it fell short since it felt pretty generic.
+The next step was to go through the narrative, iterate, and get rid of common tropes.

-The trope mostly focused on was "Never a self-made woman", which in short means that women often need help to reach success.
-This help is often provided by a male character such as a father, brother, or boyfriend.
+The trope primarily focused on was "Never a self-made woman", which in short means that women often need help to reach success.
+This help is usually provided by a male character such as a father, brother, or boyfriend.

-Iteration six was the great shift of the narrative.
+Iteration six was the significant shift of the narrative.
 In this iteration, the decision to change the gender of the main character was made.
 With this, the overall tonality also changed.

 The narrative started as a story about a greedy man, willing to do anything to get fame and riches.
 It became a story about a woman who worked her way to the top, got it all taken from her, and was tricked by the devil to sell her soul.

-What I grew most from in this project was the fact that I wrote the narrative based on someone else's concept.
+What I grew from most in this project was writing the narrative based on someone else's concept.
 As stated earlier, the team voted for the narrative base concept they felt was the best.

-The concept that was chosen wasn't mine neither was it the concept I voted for.
+The concept that was chosen wasn't mine.
 However, that gave me the opportunity and challenge to work with something outside of my comfort zone.
-Turning someone else's few sentences into a full narrative was a great learning experience.
+Turning someone else's few sentences into a complete narrative was a great learning experience.

 The treasure hunt puzzle

-The classic treasure hunt usually has clues in form of riddles, this is where my take on it differs.
-To stick with the religious theme I decided to use verses out of the bible as clues.
+The classic treasure hunt usually has clues in the form of riddles; this is where my take on it differs.
+To stick with the religious theme, I decided to use verses out of the bible as clues.

-Before I could start looking for verses to use I had to know what layout the room would have and what it would contain.
+Before I could start looking for verses to use, I had to know what layout the room would have and its contents.

-Quite early on we knew that it was going to be a dining hall so I worked closely with the level designer to map out a simple blueprint of the room and the key furniture in it.
+We knew that it was going to be a dining hall, so I worked closely with the level designer to map out a simple blueprint of the room and the key furniture in it.

 Deciding the route

-After knowing the layout I had to start planning what route the player was going to take, finding where to put each clue.
+After knowing the layout, I had to start planning what route the player would take, finding where to put each clue.